yasenstar/ArchiMate_SABSA/README.md

 - ® : Copyright, Alt + 0174
 - ™ : Alt + 0153
 - é : Alt + 130
+- ∞ : note that "Alt + 236 or 8734" is not working in my machine, instead, using Windows Emoji keyboard works (Press `Win + .` then click `Symbols -> Math Symbols -> Select ∞)

 Key in special characters in Markdown through HTML syntax: